EvidenZ (BCDT) Price Tops $0.15 on Major Exchanges

-EvidenZ (CURRENCY:BCDT) traded flat against the U.S. dollar during the 24-hour period ending at 17:00 PM E.T. on March 2nd.
-EvidenZ has a market cap of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
-One EvidenZ coin can now be bought for $0.15 or 0.00000475 BTC on popular exchanges.
-During the last week, EvidenZ has traded flat against the U.S. dollar.
+EvidenZ (CURRENCY:BCDT) traded flat against the dollar during the one day period ending at 0:00 AM E.T. on March 8th.
+EvidenZ has a market capitalization of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+One EvidenZ coin can now be purchased for approximately $0.15 or 0.00000475 BTC on exchanges.
+In the last seven days, EvidenZ has traded flat against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.